A Guide to Facebook's RPM program by an RPM-alumni - Updated for 2022

 Your background gets you to the interview; performance gets you the job: This was my mantra during interview prep.
 If you pass the phone screen, it’s all about how well you do on the problems in the interview.
 This was comforting for me during the interview process.

 Practice, practice, practice.
 When I had my interviews scheduled, I was practicing for ~5 hours a day.
+A great self-study tool that I recommend is Rocketblocks.
 Regardless of how awesome you are, you can always benefit from more practice!

 Apply to multiple programs: While this guide was specific to Facebook’s Rotational PM program, I’d encourage you to also apply to other similar programs at places like Uber, Google and Twitter.
 It’s common to interview for all of them and join the one that is the best fit (and gives you an offer, of course).

 In this section, I want to share my background before entering RPM and some details on my experience in the program.
 The goal is to show that 1) people from very different backgrounds can enter the program, 2) the program is worth the effort put into the recruiting process!

 My background before entering RPM